alexwlchan/alexwlchan.net/src/_drafts/inclusive-conferences.md

 Not everyone can or wants to prepare a full session -- but that doesn't mean they can't have a chance to speak.

 [Lightning talks][lightning] are short, quickfire talks -- typically five minutes or less.
+Ususally you run a series of them back-to-back.
-They're fun to watch because you get a variety of topics in a short space of time, and it's long enough to say something interesting, without needing lots of preparation.
+They're fun to watch because you get a variety of topics in a short space of time, and five minutes is long enough to say something interesting, without needing lots of preparation.
 And at least at conferences I've been to, the audience is very supportive and friendly.
 It's a great venue for somebody to try speaking for the first time.